Effective Drug Detox in San Francisco

 Public health officials are attempting to reduce the city’s medical costs and harm due to dirty needles.
 Therefore, they want to implement safe injection sites by July 2018.
 They believe that approximately 85% of IV heroin users would utilize safe injection sites.
 These sites would provide access to medical and social services as well.

-Opioid Treatment in San Francisco
+Rapid Detox in San Francisco